HonkingGoose/restaurant/README.md

 ## Warning:

-This project is currently not working because it's being rewritten into a Laravel app.
+This project is archived, and in read-only mode.
+It will receive no more bugfixes/security fixes/features.

 ## Where to find the latest release?